J35P312/RetroSeq/README.md

 Dependencies
 -------------
-RetroSeq makes use of the [bedtools package](http://code.google.com/p/bedtools/), [samtools](https://github.com/samtools/samtools), [Exonerate] (http://www.ebi.ac.uk/~guy/exonerate/), and various common unix tools such as sort and grep.
+RetroSeq makes use of the [bedtools package](http://code.google.com/p/bedtools/), [samtools](https://github.com/samtools/samtools), BWA, and various common unix tools such as sort and grep.
 RetroSeq will check if these are installed and available in the default path.

 NOTE: RetroSeq has been primarily tested on BAM files produced by [MAQ](http://maq.sourceforge.net/) and [BWA](http://bio-bwa.sourceforge.net/).
 There is no guarantee it will work on BAM files from other aligners.
+NOTE: This is a modified version of Retroseq, the process of detecting insertions is divided in two steps, discovery, and alignment, whereas the alignment procedure is performed by BWA
 Using RetroSeq
 ================
-1 Discovery Phase
+1 Discovery Phase - discovery
 ------------------
 The goal here is to pass through the BAM and identify discordant read pairs that might support a TE insertion.
 You can either supply a tab delimited file specifying a set of TE types (e.g. Alu, LINE etc.) and the corresponding BED file of locations where these are in the reference genome (-refTEs parameter).
 Alternatively, you can provide a tab delimited file specifying a set of viral/TE types and the corresponding fasta file with a set of consensus sequences for these (-eref parameter).